 - While planning the September relaunch, DC's editorial team constructed a timeline that details the universe's history.
 Everything from the past that editors thought was integral and important was kept.

 - DC confirmed that stories like Blackest Night, Brightest Day, Identity Crisis, Death in the Family, and Killing Joke are still part of the DCU history.
 In fact, editors said, some events in those stories are specifically referenced in September.

 - DC would not confirm that other storylines will or will not be part of the universe's new history.
 (For example, we asked about Geoff Johns' recent Superman: Secret Origin story, to no avail.)
-Readers will have to wait and see.it's being reported that they will take place only five years in the past.)
+Readers will have to wait and see.- Both Action Comics and Justice League are set at the "dawning of the age of superheroes," DC said.
+(But that dawn doesn't appear to be too long ago, since it's being reported that they will take place only five years in the past.)